UofGSocialRobotics/agent-pages/README.md

 * download or clone this repo.
 * open `index.html` in a browser.

-You can force the client to connect to the server via a public broker.
+Even when running the client on localhost, you can force the client to connect to the server via a public broker.
 To do so, in `chat.js`, set `app_global.use_broker` to `false`:
 ```javascript
 var app_global = {
     ...